 What you need to know about this Bucharest communism walking tour

 - This is a shared walking tour for small groups.
 Duration: 3 hours and starts daily at 10:00 AM

-- You will be joined by an English-speaking guide and go for a walk to see some of the main landmarks representative for communist times
+- Your English-speaking local guide will take you for a walk to see some of the main landmarks in Bucharest representative for the communist regime

 - We will also talk about the 1989 revolution that violently overthrew Nicolae Ceausescu's regime and led to his execution